What Papers Do I Have Served?

 To serve the papers by mail, have a friend or relative go to the post office and pay to have the papers mailed to the Defendant this way.
 Once the papers have been delivered, you should get a green card (the return receipt) in the mail.

 If the Defendant filled out the "Acknowledgment of Service" section

-Your spouse may have filled out the Acknowledgment of Service section at the bottom of the Proof of Service.
+The Defendant may have filled out the Acknowledgment of Service section at the bottom of the Proof of Service.
 If they did, the server will not need to fill out the rest of the Proof of Service before it is filed.

 If the Defendant did not fill out the "Acknowledgment of Service" section

 If the Defendant did not fill out this section, then the server needs to fill out and sign the "Certificate of Service/Nonservice" section.
 This includes filling out the Defendant's name, and the date, time, and address or place of service.
-Under the subheading "Attachments (if any)," they should fill out the names of all papers served besides the Summons and Complaint.
+Under the subheading "Attachments (if any)," they should fill out the names of all papers served besides the Summons and the Complaint.